Victor Brewing Company

-The Victor Brewing Company, located in Jeannette, Pennsylvania, was in operation from 1908 to 1941.
-It was then sold to Fort Pitt Brewery and remained in operation until 1955.
-The facility was then used by the Papercraft Corporation until the mid-1970’s.
+The Victor Brewing Company, a former brewery, was located in Jeannette, Pennsylvania.
+It was in operation from 1908 to 1941 and was then sold to Fort Pitt Brewery and remained in operation until 1955.
+The buildings were then used by the Papercraft Corporation until the mid-1970’s.

 Frank Maddas founded the Masontown Brewing Company in 1904 with a capital of $150,000.
-3 Elected president and manager, Maddas managed the brewery before resigning and leaving for Jeannette in 1907.
+3 Maddas managed the brewery before resigning and leaving for Jeannette in 1907.

-In Jeannette, Maddas organized the Victor Brewing Company with a capital of $400,000, with the brewery operational by 1908.
+In Jeannette, Maddas organized the Victor Brewing Company with a capital of $400,000 in 1908.
 3 Maddas later formed the Republic Brewing Company in Republic in 1909 3 4 and acquired the interests of the Greensburg Brewing Company in 1916.

-On July 18, 1940, Maddas was ordered by the U.S. Circuit Court of Appeals to pay the federal government $585,192 and 50% of “fraud penalties” plus interest on an estimated $2 million on income that stemmed from the sale of alcohol during early Prohibition.
+On July 18, 1940, Maddas was ordered by the U.S. Circuit Court of Appeals to pay the federal government $585,192 and 50% of “fraud penalties,” plus interest on an estimated $2 million on income that stemmed from the sale of alcohol during the early days of Prohibition.
 12 13 The decision upheld the earlier assessments of the commissioner of the Internal Revenue Service and other investigations.

 Maddas had admitted to submitting the wrong income but contended it belonged to the brewery.
-12 13 He also stated that the money was used to bribe federal Prohibition agents to “protect” his brewery and to aid his customers through furnishing bonds and paying fines.
+12 13 He also stated that the money was used to bribe federal Prohibition agents to “protect” his brewery from total collapse.
 Records and testimony from Carl Sunder, Victor’s former secretary and treasurer, testified that “high powered” beer sold for $35 per barrel and only $12 per barrel for de-alcoholized beer.
 The difference, the government charged, was pocketed by Maddas, who gained $673,000 in 1920, $100,000 in 1921 and $420,000 in 1922.

 Maddas’ residence, a three-story, 13-room brick house with a three-car garage at 206 North 1st Street, was auctioned on March 16.
 18 19 The highest bid received was $46,000 which was under the minimum bid of $50,000.
 The government acquired the house to settle debts but allowed Maddas and his family to stay in the house.

-Fort Pitt closed Victor Brewery on October 25 and relocated 60 employees to its Sharpsburg plant.
-6 The property was sold in November.
-14 23 In 1958, Fort Pitt’s parent company opted to exit the brewing business to focus on jukeboxes.
+Fort Pitt closed Victor Brewery on October 25 and relocated its 60 employees to the Sharpsburg plant.
+6 (In 1958, Fort Pitt’s parent company opted to exit the brewing business to focus on jukeboxes.)
 15

-The brewery complex was sold to Papercraft Corporation on June 30, 1957.
-23 The company renovated the complex to manufacture artificial trees, gift wrap and ribbons, employing 300.
+The former Victor Brewery was then sold to the Papercraft Corporation on June 30, 1957.
+23 The company renovated the buildings to manufacture artificial trees, gift wrap and ribbons.
+It employed 300.

-Papercraft hired 200 additional employees and installed new equipment costing $100,000 in June 1966.
-22 Land was purchased in nearby O’Hara Township for a 780,000 square-foot factory that was completed in early 1967.
-Approximately 75% of its equipment and inventory from its Jeannette facility was relocated to the new plant.
+In June 1966, Papercraft hired 200 extra employees and installed $100,000 in new equipment.
+22 In nearby O’Hara Township, land was purchased for a 780,000 square-foot factory that was opened in early 1967.
+Approximately 75% of the equipment and inventory from the Jeannette facility was relocated to the new plant.
 21 22 The Jeannette location closed in the mid-1970’s.
 20